Last Updated: 4/8/22 | April 8th, 2022

-The beauty of traveling the world is that you can hone in on the things you are most curious about or the themes that bring you joy.
+The beauty of traveling the world is that you can home in on the things you are most curious about or the themes that bring you joy.
 For many people, this means adventure or volunteering or climbing as many mountains as possible.

 I never started out this way.
 I planned my travels to last one year, expecting to return to my lawyering job in New York in 2009.

 Growing up, food was never a big part of my life, but as time went on and I began to travel, it was obvious that my destination choices and daily schedules were planned around my taste buds.
-Moreover, I wanted to travel so that I could learn about what people ate, and why.
-It wasn’t just about the enjoyment of a meal or two, but went much deeper.
+Moreover, I wanted to travel so that I could learn about what people ate and why.
+It wasn’t just about the enjoyment of a meal or two but went much deeper.

-I just wrote a book, The Food Traveler’s Handbook, answering these questions and more, and Matt asked me to post my thoughts here about how I eat the world.
+I wrote a book, The Food Traveler’s Handbook, answering these questions and more, and Matt asked me to post my thoughts here about how I eat the world.

 Here are my five tried-and-true tips and tricks for discovering the hidden secrets of food:

 One of my favorite places to start is Wikipedia, specifically its page on national dishes.
 Jumping from that landing page through to the ingredients named in it, or a historical footnote that fascinates you, means that you can take a journey through the anthropology of a country’s food before you even set off.

 For example, many travelers do not realize that ketchup’s origins lie thousands of miles away from America, in Fujian, China.

 By learning about that history before you set off on a trip to China, you are afforded a whole other lens through which you can view your adventures.
 A delicious lens at that!